 Many of the men who joined the AFC had seen prior service in the infantry and the Light Horse Brigade.
 According to the Australian War Memorial a total of 460 officers and 2,234 enlisted men served in the AFC during World War One and 178 of them unfortunately never returned home (more than a third died in training accidents).
 Lest We Forget.

 Cobby soon encountered the enemy including expert pilots from Manfred Von Richthofens “Flying Circus“, 2 of which he claimed as his first victories on March 21st, 1918 (Albatros D.V scout planes).
 He shot down 2 or more aircraft in a day on at least 5 occasions.
-By 1918 he was promoted to Captain and was awarded the Distinguished Service Order (DSO) and Distinguished Service Cross (DSC) for bravery.
-Cobby was reposted to Britain as a flight instructor before returning to Australia in 1919.
+By 1918 he was promoted to Captain and was awarded the Distinguished Service Order (DSO), Distinguished Flying Cross (DFC) and bars for bravery.
+In September 1918 Cobby was reposted to England as a flight instructor, before returning to Australia in 1919.

 Cobby was one of the original officers when the RAAF was formed in 1921 and eventually he reached the rank of Air Commodore in the RAAF where he continued to serve until 1946 and then in the Civil Aviation Department until his sudden death in 1955.
 During his career in World War Two he was the Air Commander of the Australian 1st Tactical Air Force, the main strike force of the RAAF fighting Imperial Japanese forces in the Pacific theatre.
 Unfortunately in April 1945 his career was affected by the “Morotai Mutiny” where senior RAAF flight officers resigned their posts in disgust at the RAAF being relegated to seemingly unimportant ground attack duties.